spotify/confidence-sdk-js/packages/react/README.md

 Flags are accessed with a set of hooks exported from `@spotify-confidence/react`

 - `useFlag(flagName, defaultValue)` will return the flag value or default.
-- `useEvaluateFlag(flagName, defaultValue)` will return more details about the flag evaluation, together with the value
+- `useEvaluateFlag(flagName, defaultValue)` will return more details about the flag evaluation, together with the value.

+Alternatively the `ConfidenceReact` instance has the same hooks as methods on the instance itself, remember though, that these instance methods are hooks and the normal rules for hooks apply.

-Both of the flag hooks integrate with the React Suspense API so that the suspense fallback will be visible until flag values are available.
-It is therefore important to wrap .
+Both of the flag hooks integrate with the React Suspense API so that the suspense fallback will be shown until flag values are available.
+It is therefore important to wrap any component using the above hooks in a suspense boundary.

-Accessing flags will always attempt to provide a up to date value for the flag within the defined timeout, or else default values.
+The hooks are also reactive so that if the context changes, any components using the hooks will be re-rendered.
+As dependent components are re-rendered as soon as the context changes, one might expect that would again trigger the suspense boundary while the flag values are resolved.
+That is normally not the case however as the `ConfidenceReact.setContext` method is by default wrapped in a React [Transition](https://react.dev/reference/react/startTransition).
+If you would rather manage the transition logic yourself (with for example [React.useTransition()](https://react.dev/reference/react/useTransition)), or if you want to always trigger a suspense fallback to never show stale values, you can turn off the default behavior by calling `ConfidenceReact.setContext({...}, { transition:false })`.

+If the hooks can't resolve the flag values withing the timeout specified on the Confidence instance, they will instead return the default value.

 ### Tracking events